 Under the Ownership Plan, the Company has discretionary power to make contributions on behalf of all eligible employees into a trust created under the Ownership Plan.
 Employees become eligible to participate in the Ownership Plan when they have attained the age of 19 and have completed one year of service (a twelve-month period in which the Employee completes at least 1,040 hours of service).
 The Company's contributions under the Ownership Plan are allocated to eligible employees on the same ratio that each eligible employee's compensation bears to total compensation for all eligible employees during each year.
-To date, the Ownership Plan has approximately 107 participants and had contributions payable to the Plan in 1999 of \$56,277.
-Benefits under the Ownership Plan vest as follows: 20% after the third year of eligible service by an employee.
+To date, the Ownership Plan has approximately 107 participants and had no contributions payable to the Plan in 2000.
+Benefits under the Ownership Plan vest as follows: 20% after the third year of eligible service by an employee, an additional 20% in the fourth, fifth, sixth and seventh years of eligible service by an employee.

 Benefits under the Ownership Plan will be paid out in one lump sum or in installments in the event the employee becomes disabled, reaches the age of 65, or is terminated by the Company and demonstrates financial hardship.
 The Ownership Plan Committee, however, retains discretion to determine the final method of payment.
-Finally, the Company reserves the right to amend or terminate the

-Ownership Plan at any time.
+Finally, the Company reserves the right to amend or terminate the Ownership Plan at any time.
 The trustees of the trust fund under the Ownership Plan are Messrs.
-R.A.F.
-McCormick, George R. Quist, and William C. Sargent, all directors of the Company.
+George R. Quist, and William C. Sargent, all directors of the Company.